Genivia/RE-flex/doc/index.md

 `lineno() + lines() - 1`.
 The starting column of a match is `columno()` and the ending column number is given by `columno() + columns() - 1`.

+The starting byte offset of the match on a line is `border()` and the ending byte offset of the match is `border() + size() - 1`.

-The `rest()` method terminates the matcher and returns the rest of the input character sequence as a string.
+The `rest()` method returns the rest of the input character sequence as a 0-terminated `char*` string.
+This method buffers all remaining input to return the string.

+The `span()` method enlarges the text matched to span the entire line and returns the matching line as a 0-terminated `char*` string without the `\n`.

+The `line()` and `wline()` methods return the line as a (wide) string with the matched text as a substring.
+These methods can be used to obtain the context of a match.

-The `more()` method is used to create longer matches from individual matches.
+The `more()` method is used to create longer matches by stringing together consecutive matches in the input.
 When this method is invoked, the next match has the current matched text prepended to it.
 The `more()` operation is often used in lexers and was introduced in Lex.

 The `less(n)` method reduces the size of the matched text to `n` bytes.
 This method has no effect if `n` is larger than `size()`.
 The value of `n`